Foxbud/libfoxutils/README.md

 # Libfoxutils

-**Libfoxutils** is a utility library written in and for C, and it is released under the Apache 2.0 license.
+**Libfoxutils** is a utility library written in and for C released under the Apache 2.0 license.

 ## Features

 - Dynamic array (FoxArray).
 - Open hash table (FoxMap).
 - **Non**-cryptographic hashing functions.
-- Both static and dynamic libraries.
+- Both static and dynamic versions of library.

 ## Build + Installation